fabfuel/prophiler/README.md

 #####3.
 Initialize and register the Toolbar

-To visualize the profiling results, you have to initialize the Prophiler Toolbar.
+To visualize the profiling results, you have to initialize and render the Prophiler Toolbar.
 This component will take care for rendering all results of the Profiler benchmarks and other data collectors.
+The register() method registers the default Plugins in the EventsManager inside your DI container.

 	$toolbar = new \Fabfuel\Prophiler\Toolbar($profiler);
 	$toolbar->register();

-The register() method registers the Toolbar rendering as shutdown function and also registers the default Plugins in the EventsManager inside your DI container.
+The render() method creates the real HTML, CSS and JavaScript output.
+Put that at the end of your front controller (probably public/index.php)

+	$toolbar->render();

+To render the toolbar as very last action, you can register it as shutdown function:

+    register_shutdown_function([$toolbar, 'render']);